-Ms. Phillips is Deputy Head of Portfolio Management, North America, a member of the Investment Committee, Vice President, and a Senior Portfolio Manager of the Advisor.
+Ms. Phillips is Deputy Head of Portfolio Management, North America, a member of the Investment Committee, Vice President, and Senior Portfolio Manager of the Advisor.
 Ms. Phillips holds an MBA from the University of Chicago Booth School of Business and a BA from the University of Puget Sound.
-Ms. Phillips joined the Advisor in 2012, has been a portfolio manager since 2014, and has been responsible for the US High Profitability ETF, US Large Cap Value ETF, US Real Estate ETF, International Core Equity 2 ETF, Emerging Markets Core 2 ETF and Global Real Estate ETF since inception (2022).
+Ms. Phillips joined the Advisor in 2012, has been a portfolio manager since 2014, and has been responsible for the International Core Equity 2 ETF, Emerging Markets Core 2 ETF, and Global Real Estate ETF since inception (2022), the World Equity ETF since inception (2023), and the Emerging Markets High Profitability ETF and Emerging Markets Value ETF since 2024.

-Mr. Pu is Deputy Head of Portfolio Management, North America, a member of the Investment Committee, Vice President, and a Senior Portfolio Manager of the Advisor.
+Mr. Pu is Deputy Head of Portfolio Management, North America, a member of the Investment Committee, Vice President, and Senior Portfolio Manager of the Advisor.
 Mr. Pu has an MBA from the University of California, Los Angeles, an MS and PhD from Caltech, and a BS from Cooper Union for the Advancement of Science and Art.
-Mr. Pu joined the Advisor as a portfolio manager in 2006 and has been responsible for the International Core ETF and Emerging Markets Core ETF since inception (2020), the Emerging Markets High Profitability ETF, Emerging Markets Value ETF and Emerging Markets Core 2 ETF since inception (2022) and the US Core ETF since 2022.
+Mr. Pu joined the Advisor as a portfolio manager in 2006 and has been responsible for the Emerging Markets Core 2 ETF since inception (2022) and the World Equity ETF since inception (2023).

-Mr. Schneider is Deputy Head of Portfolio Management, North America, a member of the Investment Committee, Vice President, and a Senior Portfolio Manager of the Advisor.
+Mr. Schneider is Deputy Head of Portfolio Management, North America, a member of the Investment Committee, Vice President, and Senior Portfolio Manager of the Advisor.
 Mr. Schneider holds an MBA from the University of Chicago Booth School of Business, an MS from the University of Minnesota, and a BS from Iowa State University.
-Mr. Schneider joined the Advisor in 2011, has been a portfolio manager since 2013, and has been responsible for the US Small Cap Value ETF, International Small Cap Value ETF, International High Profitability ETF and International Small Cap ETF since inception (2022).
+Mr. Schneider joined the Advisor in 2011, has been a portfolio manager since 2013, and has been responsible for the International Small Cap Value ETF, International High Profitability ETF, and International Small Cap ETF since inception (2022), and the International Core ETF and Emerging Markets Core ETF since 2024.

-Mr. Wren is Vice President and a Senior Portfolio Manager of the Advisor.
+Mr. Wren is a Vice President and Senior Portfolio Manager of the Advisor.
 Mr. Wren holds an MBA and an MPA from the University of Texas at Austin.
 Mr. Wren joined the Advisor in 2010, has been a portfolio manager since 2018, and has been responsible for the Emerging Markets High Profitability ETF and Emerging Markets Value ETF since inception (2022).